ChorusOne/network-handbook/src/chorus-one/physical-location.md

    location relative to peers,
    network decentralization,
    redundancy, and cost effectiveness.
- * The optimal location changes over time.
-   The set of machines that we use for a particular blockchain network is not static, it evolves on a timescale of weeks to months.
+ * Because the optimal location changes over time, the set of machines that we use for a particular blockchain network is not static, it evolves on a timescale of weeks to months.
  * In order to guarantee high uptime,